vrk-kpa/suomifi-ui-components/.styleguidist/themevalues.md

 ### Colors

-Theme colors is of type _`ColorDesignTokens`_ and defines all the colors and gradients used in the components.
+Theme category colors is of type _`ColorDesignTokens`_ and defines all the colors and gradients used in the components.

 ```js noeditor
 import { SuomifiThemeConsumer } from '../src/core/theme';